River Cats still celebrating, now a win away from Triple-A championship

 Sacramento scored its seven runs without any extra-base hits.

 Tuesday’s Triple-A finale starts at 5 p.m.
-Pacific Time and will be televised on FS1 and on the radio with longtime play-by-play voice Johnny Doskow on 105.5 FM.
+It will be broadcast live on FS1 and on the radio with longtime play-by-play voice Johnny Doskow on 105.5 FM.

 Comments